hardvain/distributed-collections/README.md

   * Collections are instantiated from the URI that points to the data
   * Many operations use Int data type which can easily overflow in the domain so long versions should be used instead
-  * In the communication between the cluster nodes every piece of data is serialized and deserialized and the user must be careful not to accidentally serialize larger blocks of data
+  * In the communication between the cluster nodes every piece of data is serialized and deserialized and the user must be careful not to accidentally transfer large parts of object graph

- For more detailed description see the [wiki page](http://github.com/scala-incubator/distributed-collections/wiki "")
+ For more detailed description see the [wiki page](http://github.com/scala-incubator/distributed-collections/wiki/Distributed-Collections-for-Scala "")